ttreeagency/StyleSheet/README.md

 # StyleSheet TS Objects

-This package contains TypoScript objects to work with StyleSheets in your Flow Framework and Neos CMS project.
+This package contains Fusion objects to work with StyleSheets in your Flow Framework and Neos CMS project.

 ## Available Objects